GokuSSGodd/ShellCommander/README.md

     Educational Tool: Provides a clear view of command line mechanics, aiding in educational efforts for those new to systems programming.

-    Portable and Lightweight: Written in C++, making it easily portable across different Unix-like systems.
+    Portable and Lightweight: Written in C, making it easily portable across different Unix-like systems.

 Usage

-To utilize ShellCommander, compile the source code using a standard C++ compiler with C++11 support.
+To utilize ShellCommander, compile the source code using a standard C compiler with C11 support.
 Here’s a typical compile and run scenario:

-g++ -std=c++11 -Wall -o ShellCommander ShellCommander.cpp
+g++ -std=c11 -Wall -o ShellCommander ShellCommander.cpp
 ./ShellCommander -o example output.txt

 Options: